karakun/karakun.github.io/_posts/2019-01-03-integration-docker.md

 ---

 When writing software that is based on [JavaEE / JakartaEE](https://jakarta.ee) you have one big benefit:
-All APIs are specified and therefore your software will run on any application server :)
+All APIs are specified and therefore your software will run on any application server 🙂

 Sadly the reality is different.
-While the introduction is true for about 99% of all use cases there are still some pitfalls.
+While the introduction is true for most of all use cases, there are still some pitfalls.
-Since all application servers like [TomEE](http://tomee.apache.org), [Wildfly](http://www.wildfly.org) or [Payara](https://www.payara.fish) are developed by human they all have bugs.
+Since all application servers like [TomEE](http://tomee.apache.org), [Wildfly](http://www.wildfly.org) or [Payara](https://www.payara.fish) are developed by humans, they all have bugs.
-I do not want to say that they are not usable.
+But I do not want to say that they are not usable.
 Too be true the big players are really stable and flexible.
-But sometimes you will find some behavior that is different in one application compared to the others.
+But sometimes you will find some behavior that is different in one application compared to others.
-If you write an application this is not that important as you normally will run your app only on a single application server.
+If you write an application this is not that important as you normally will run your it only on a single application server.
 It won't make sense to test your application on Wildfly and use TomEE in production.
-But if you want to develop a library or a framework that depends on the JavaEE specification and should be usable with any application server it really makes sense to test your code on as many as you can.
+But if you want to develop a library or a framework that depends on the JavaEE specification and should be usable with any application server it really makes sense to test your code on as often as you can.
 This post will give you an overview how you can achieve this goal by using [Docker](https://www.docker.com).

 ## How to write tests for an enterprise library

 Let's assume you develop a library that adds [Server Timing](https://www.w3.org/TR/server-timing/) information to HTTP responses.
 Server Timing is a new W3C features that allows you to add some metrics about the request handling to the response.
-The following images shows how such information would be rendered in the developer console of chrome:
+The following images show how such information would be rendered in the developer console of Chrome:

 ![Server Timing]({{ "/assets/posts/2019-01-03-integration-docker/server-timing.png" | absolute_url }})

-When developing such a feature for JavaEE an implementation of the `javax.servlet.Filter` interface will be a good choose.
+When developing such a feature for JavaEE, an implementation of the `javax.servlet.Filter` interface is a good choice.
 In our library we could provide the following class:

 {% highlight java %}